Signs Your Back Pain May Be Something More Serious

 Back pain is a common problem, affecting 80 percent of people at some point in their lives.
 But not everyone's discomfort is the same and some signs and symptoms are more troubling than others.

-Here, Dr. Kelley offers his expert insights on which types of back pain and related symptoms may be indicators of significant spinal conditions that require medical attention.
+Read on to understand which types of back pain and related symptoms may indicate serious conditions that require medical attention.

 Leg pain and weakness

 Pain that originates in the lower back and travels down the legs—also known as sciatica—may signal a serious problem.
-Kelley says culprits may include a herniated disk or spinal stenosis.
+Underlying causes may include a herniated disk or spinal stenosis, according to Dr. Kelley.
 Both conditions cause the space around the spinal nerves to narrow, which may result in nerve pain and irritation.

-Like back pain, pain through the back of your legs may be dull or severe and can come in quick bursts, worsened by coughing or sneezing.
-Discomfort caused by a herniated disk typically travels down one side of the body, this is also known as a dermatome.
-Pain from spinal stenosis typically affects both legs, sometimes in their entirety; it tends to worsen with standing and walking and often eases with sitting down and bending forward.
+Like back pain, pain through the back of your legs may be dull or severe and can come in bursts, worsened by coughing or sneezing.
+Discomfort caused by a herniated disk typically travels down one side of the body.
+Pain from spinal stenosis typically affects both legs, sometimes in their entirety.
+It tends to worsen with standing and walking and often eases with sitting down and bending forward.

 Most pain caused by sciatica or a herniated disk will improve within six to eight weeks without surgery.
-But if pain in the arms or legs lasts longer than a week, becomes severe or is accompanied by muscle weakness or difficulty controlling your bowels or bladder, seek immediate medical attention.
-Your provider will diagnose the condition with a physical exam and may recommend imaging tests including x-rays or an MRI.
+But if pain in the arms or legs lasts longer than a week, becomes severe, or is accompanied by muscle weakness or difficulty controlling your bowels or bladder, seek immediate medical attention.
+Your HCP will diagnose the condition with a physical exam and may recommend imaging tests including X-rays or an MRI.

-Depending on the cause of the pain, your doctor may prescribe ice or heat, over-the-counter pain medications, exercise, physical therapy or steroid injections.
+Depending on the cause of the pain, your HCP may prescribe ice or heat, over-the-counter pain medications, exercise, physical therapy, or steroid injections.
 In some cases, surgery may be warranted.

 Loss of bladder or bowel control